-- maintain a GPA of 2.75 or better; - successfully complete all Level I and Level II nursing courses (grade of C or better); and - show evidence in their Level III schedule of the ability to complete all non-nursing courses by the end of the Level III Fall semester. - Note: At the end of the junior year of nursing (Level II), nursing students must be able to show evidence of the ability to complete all credited, non-nursing courses by the end of the Fall semester of their Level III (senior) year of nursing.
+- maintain a GPA of 2.75 or better: - successfully complete all Level I and Level II nursing courses (grade of C or better); and - show evidence in their Level III schedule of the ability to complete all non-nursing courses by the end of the Level III Fall semester. - Note: At the end of the junior year of nursing (Level II), nursing students must be able to show evidence of the ability to complete all credited, non-nursing courses by the end of the Fall semester of their Level III (senior) year of nursing.
 In the event a student is unable to demonstrate such evidence, remaining nursing courses must be deferred until the following year, after all credited non-nursing courses have been completed.
-Non-nursing courses taken for 0 credit must not conflict with nursing classes or clinicals during the final semester.
+Non-nursing courses taken for 0 credit must not conflict with nursing classes or clinicals during the final semester. - Note: Exceptions may be made for students who are double majoring in another School of Nursing and Health Sciences major.